 b) Change the pulse frequency of a 555 timer:

 You can use resistance between the electrodes as part of an RC relaxation oscillator and then measure the 555’s square wave output frequency to determine the resistance.

 Circuits and instructions can also be found at at PublicLab.org and there are many good tutorial videos describing 555 based EC sensors on YouTube.
-I’ve run into so many projects using this chip that I’d be willing to bet every environmental sensor I’ve ever heard of could be cobbled together from a few op-amps and a low voltage 555 timer.
+At this point I’ve run into so many projects using this chip that I’d be willing to bet every environmental sensor I’ve ever heard of could be cobbled together from a few op-amps and a low voltage 555 timer.
 There are several frequency counting libraries available to help you get started, and if you are ready to sink your teeth into some code, Nick Gammon has produced the some elegant solutions for pulse/frequency timing.
-Note duty cycle issues
+Note there are some duty cycle issues

 c) Time the discharge of a capacitor through the solution:

 Jim Conner’s describes this method in his youTube video at

 EC Probes – How they work, and how to build one